almson/cuda-compiler-plugin/README.md

 # Introduction

 This Maven plugin helps when working with mixed Java/CUDA projects (such as those powered by JCUDA) by compiling any CUDA kernel source files (ie those ending in `.cu` or `.ptx`) found in the project sources directory.
 The outputs will then be included in the jar file.
 The plugin will check modification times and avoid re-compiling the sources if it is not necessary.
+Compilation is multi-threaded.

 # Installation